adrientaudiere/MiscMetabar/paper.md

 Some packages already extend the phyloseq packages.
 For instance the `microbiome` package [@Lahti2017] (https://microbiome.github.io/) propose some scripts and functions to manipulate microbiome data sets.
 The `speedyseq` package [@mclaren2020] provides faster versions of phyloseq's plotting and taxonomic merging functions, some of which are used in MiscMetabar.
 The package [phylosmith](https://schuyler-smith.github.io/phylosmith/) [Smith2019](https://joss.theoj.org/papers/10.21105/joss.01442) already offers some functions to extend and facilitate the use of the phyloseq packages.

-Others packages (e.g. the `mia` package) extend a recent data structure using the `TreeSummarizedExperiment` package [@]  to facilitate phylogenetic tree analysis and to benefits from the comprehensive Bioconductor ecosystem of the `SummarizedExperiment` family.
+Others packages ([mia](https://github.com/microbiome/mia/) [@] and [MicrobiotaProcess](https://github.com/YuLab-SMU/MicrobiotaProcess) [@xu2023] packages) extend a recent data structure using the comprehensive Bioconductor ecosystem of the `SummarizedExperiment` family.

-MiscMetabar enrich this R ecosystem by proposing functions to (i) describe your dataset visually, (ii) transform your data, (iii) explore the biological diversity (alpha, beta and taxonomic diversity) and (iv) simplify reproductibility.
+MiscMetabar enrich this R ecosystem by proposing functions to (i) **describe** your dataset visually, (ii) **transform** your data, (iii) **explore** the biological diversity (alpha, beta and taxonomic diversity) and (iv) simplify **reproductibility**.
+MiscMetabar is designed to complete and not compete others R packages previuosly cited.
+For ex. `mia` package is recommended for studies focusing on phylogenetic tree and `phylosmith` allow to visualize easily co-occurrence networks.
+Using as.MPSE function, most of utilities in `MicrobiotaProcess` package are available in conjonction with functions form `MiscMetabar`.

 # Features